 Located just outside Tayrona Park, this is a small guesthouse run by a super kind Colombian family, who went out of their way to make our stay as special as possible.

-They picked us up from Costeno beach in their 4×4, were immediately greeted with lulo fruit juice & cervezas , went for a dip in the pool, and then fell asleep in the biggest, most comfortable hammocks.
+They came to pick us up from Costeno beach and immediately greeted us with lulo fruit juice & beers.
+And we went for a dip in their pool, and had an afternoon nap in the biggest, most comfortable hammocks I have ever slept in (even my 6 foot 4 friend fell asleep in one!).
 We woke up to wafts of the amazing home-cooked stew that was being cooked by the family chef, for all the guests.

 Alejandra (one of the owners) even booked our tickets for the park, so we didn’t have to queue the following day.